singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include math.html math_code="$0.048$" %}

-Similarly, we will calculate `IG` for other features as well and select one which produces highest value of `IG`.
+Similarly, we will calculate `IG` for other features as well and select the one which produces the highest value of `IG`.

 We will continue this process until leaf nodes are reached for every branch created.